kodjunkie/mini-hr/README.md

 -   I have also added some tests

 ### Test
-To run unit test, use
+To run unit tests, use

 ```sh
 python3 manage.py test users